Meet Our Bloggers

 And as for the future: “I’m eager to see where LMU and the many internship opportunities I have at my disposal can take me in L.A.”

-As for what advice he has for new Lions…
+As for what advice she has for incoming Lions?

 Junior Theatre Arts major Parisa Loftis is eager to create more opportunities for women in the arts — and LMU is giving her the chance to do just that.
 The San Jose native is currently directing a stage adaptation of “Lord of the Flies” with all female cast for the student-led theatre troupe, the Del Rey Players.